phaseLineStudios/Operational-Command/docs/game_design.md

 ## Overview
 ### Game Concept
 Operational Command is a Real-Time Strategy (RTS) game set during an alternate history where the Cold War escalates into full-scale conflict in the 1980s.
-Players act as a NATO field officer, commanding units at the platoon or battalion level via a tactical map and radio communication system.
+Players act as a field officer, commanding units at the platoon or battalion level via a tactical map and radio communication system.
 The entire interface simulates a command post, with players analyzing intelligence, planning maneuvers, and issuing voice-based commands to coordinate military operations.